aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to FODS in C++ Applications" h2="Convert TEX to FODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX is a plain text formatting system used for typesetting documents.
+It is widely used in academia and scientific publishing.
+FODS is a file format used by OpenDocument Spreadsheet applications such as Apache OpenOffice and LibreOffice.
+Converting TEX to FODS allows users to open and edit the document in a spreadsheet application.

+<h2>How Aspose.Total Helps for TEX to FODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to quickly and easily convert TEX to FODS.
+The process is simple and straightforward, and can be completed in two steps.

-Converting TEX to FODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export TEX to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to FODS.
+In the first step, you can export TEX to XLSX by using Aspose.PDF for C++.
+This library provides a wide range of features for working with PDF documents, including the ability to convert PDF files to other formats such as XLSX.

+In the second step, you can use Aspose.Cells for C++ to convert XLSX to FODS.
+This library provides a powerful set of APIs for working with spreadsheets, including the ability to convert spreadsheets to other formats such as FODS.

+By using Aspose.Total for C++, developers can quickly and easily convert TEX to FODS with just a few lines of code.
+This makes it easy to integrate file format conversion into any C++ application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}